frasermince/code-saga/README.md

 #### watch

-`npm start` or `npm run watch` will start a development server, which hot-reloads your application when sources changes.
+`npm start` or `npm run dev` will start a development server, which hot-reloads your application when sources changes.

 #### serve